ParrotSec/airgeddon/CONTRIBUTING.md

 8. Direct push to [Master] is not allowed.
 Pull Requests to [Master] are not allowed.
 Should be done over [Dev] or any other branch.
 They require revision and approvement.
 Read the git workflow policy first.
 9. All the development and coding must be in English.

-*Be sure to merge the latest from "upstream" before making a pull request!*
+*Be sure to merge the latest from "upstream" before submitting a pull request!*

 #### For plugins development:

 1. Read carefully the [Wiki Plugins Development Section].
-2. Plugins Pull Requests will be never accepted.
+2. Plugins Pull Requests will never be accepted.
 Plugins MUST be external to this repository.
 3. Develop your plugin following the guidelines and using the plugin template to keep the needed structure.
 4. If you want to add your plugin to [Wiki Plugins Hall of Fame Section], follow the instructions explained there.
 Don't open an issue.